After notice of underpayment issued: withdrawing and replacing a notice of underpayment

 If a penalty was shown on the original notice and it is either being varied or not imposed by the second notice, then you must advise your nominated SAFE Officer accordingly.

 Payments made in respect of original notice

 If the arrears or penalty have been overpaid, you must check the current NMW Operational guidance for the action to take.

 If the employer has now overpaid:

-- some of the penalty; inform your People Leader and advise your nominated SAFE Officer that the amount overpaid towards the penalty must be repaid with interest (NMWM03090) within 14 days of the date of issue of the replacement notice, in accordance with the National Minimum Wage Act 1998.
+- some of the penalty; inform your FLM and advise your nominated SAFE Officer that the amount overpaid towards the penalty must be repaid with interest (NMWM03090) within 14 days of the date of issue of the replacement notice, in accordance with the National Minimum Wage Act 1998.
 See also NMWM14250.